google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![GCS](images/ingestion_gcs.png)

 a.
-Cloud Storage

-i. <PROJECT_ID>-ml bucket is created
+In Google Cloud Console menu, Navigate to Cloud Storage and validate if <PROJECT_ID>-ml bucket is created

-ii.
 Open the bucket and validate if the following files exists

  - flight_simevents_dump*.gz(5 files)